Find Affordable College Courses

 Union, NJ

-Kean University did quite well in this year’s ranking of the best places for computer systems networking students to get a bachelor’s degree.
-It came in at #7 on the list.
-Kean is a large public school located in the large suburb of Union.
+Kean University landed the #7 spot in the 2023 rankings for the best bachelor’s degree computer systems networking programs.
+Kean is a fairly large public school located in the suburb of Union.

 Networking majors at Kean take out an average of $27,864 in student loans while working on their Bachelor's Degree.